Second Charge Hub

-The new regulation gives mortgage brokers a choice, either to provide advice to customers as part of their scope of service, or choose to introduce their customers to a third party where they identify where a Second charge loan may be suitable.
+The new regulation gives mortgage brokers a choice, either to provide advice to customers, or choose to introduce their customers to a third party specialist where they identify where a Second charge loan may be suitable.

 Legal & General Mortgage Club want to help members by offering choice and support whichever route brokers decide to take.

-There are a number of reasons why a customer may need to take out a second charge loan rather than a remortgage or a further advance.
+There are a number of reasons why a customer may benefit from a second charge loan rather than a remortgage or a further advance.
 A second charge loan can be used for almost any legal purpose so it is important that customers are given the choice.

-We have a panel of Second Charge Lenders for you to go direct.
+We have a panel of Second Charge Lenders for you to use.
 Their products are on sourcing systems so it is easy for you to compare.

 - There's more choice in the market

-There are more lenders coming into the market, meaning more products available and a wider range of rates giving clients more options and more choice.
-This also drives competition, which leads to lower rates.
+There are more lenders coming into the Second Charge market meaning that more products are available giving clients more options and more choice.
+This also drives competition, which may lead to better value.

 - Fees are coming down

-Now that this market sector falls under the FCA's Mortgage Conduct of Business rules (MCOB), lenders and Master Brokers are reviewing the fees charged to clients, and many have been reduced.
-In some cases now, an Intermediary can choose not to charge their client a fee.
+Now that this market sector falls under the FCA's Mortgage Conduct of Business rules (MCOB), lenders and Master Brokers are reviewing the fees charged to clients.

 - Second charge loans can leave the main mortgage undisturbed